plathanus-tech/django_boilerplate/README.md

     or, use the shortcut using _Make_:

     > make up

+    To create a user to access the admin panel, run:

+    > pdm run createsuperuser

+    or, if you don't have pdm on your machine:

+    > docker-compose --env-file .env.dev exec app python manage.py createsuperuser

     If you want you can also debug inside vscode.
     For that you're going to need the [Remote Explorer](https://github.com/Microsoft/vscode-remote-release) extension.
 After installing the extension run: